-By 2004, the NPG Music Club was going in to it’s third year.
-Since 2003 the site had been a “virtual estate” that fans could explore and find things to click on, but in the 2004 version, we started to bring in elements to the “virtual estate” easier to navigate.
-Instead of only going through a “room” that we called the Foyer and click on stairwells and halls to get to other parts of the site, we added a kind of sitemap to the main home screen.
-It resembled a multiple TV screen panel in order to allow quick access the main sections of the website.
-We also added a lot more movement and clean up the experience a great deal.
+Since 2003 the site had been a “virtual estate” that fans could explore and find things to click on, but in the 2004 version, we started to bring in elements to the “virtual estate” to make it easier to navigate.
+Instead of only going through a space we called the Foyer and clicking on stairwells to get to other parts of the site, we added a kind of sitemap to the main home screen.
+It resembled multiple TV screens and allowed quick access the main sections of the website.
+We also added a lot more movement and cleaned up the experience a great deal.

 The Musicology Download Store was made available in 2003, but in 2004 we gave it an upgrade to give it a more “music tech” vibe.
 It was made to look like a mixing console on a mixing board, which each Prince album on a different fader.
 We added a Download Store in 2006 that resembled a studio rack system, once again giving it a “music tech” vibe.

 The NPG Music Club won a Webby Award in 2006 for Best Celebrity/Fan Site, and Prince separately won a Lifetime Achievement Webby Award at the same ceremony on June 12, 2006.
 By the time we won the Webby, we were selling 7 downloadable albums of exclusive music and all of Prince’s independent catalog.
 With videos and singles, the music was flowing from the site on a regular basis, making it one of the only artist-owned music distribution hubs at the time.

 Ash Warren was brought on to improve the flash experience on the site, and would go on to do a lot of the design work for the final versions of the Musicology Download Store.
 Here is what he had to say about this experience:

 How did you get the gig with Prince?